Khumalo16/book-reviews/README.md

 # Run with testcases
-    Similarily, open terminal and navigete to the impact directory. and use the provided rushtests.sh srcipt file as follows (This script is designed for Linux users):
+    Similarily, open terminal and navigete to the impact directory.
+    Use the provided rushtests.sh srcipt file as follows (This script is designed for Linux users):

         ./runtests.sh